Code of Behaviour

 The vast majority of our students are hard-working and well behaved and it is our policy to applaud and affirm this positive behaviour.
 Towards this end Mount Temple has a range of initiatives to encourage and acknowledge hard work, commitment, leadership qualities, sporting skills and musical and artistic talent.

-Regular extended roll calls are used to reinforce school expectations with regard to behaviour.
+- Regular extended roll call is used to reinforce school expectations with regard to behaviour.

-The Prefect System is used as a model and reward for good behaviour.
+- The Mentor System is used as a model and reward for good behaviour.

 Standards of Behaviour